-We will also be comparing the performance of the ECB relative to similar investments in variations of the Dow Jones Industrial (DJI), Standard & Poor's 500 (S&P) and gold.
-For the DJI we will use the Dogs of the Dow (DOGS), for the S&P we will use Rydex S&P Equal Weight ETF (RSP) and for gold we will use StreetTRACKS Gold ETF (GLD).
-An exchange-traded fund (GLD).
+The other three investments tracked represent variations of the Dow Jones Industrial (DJI), Standard & Poor's 500 (S&P) and gold.
+For the DJI we use the Dogs of the Dow (DOGS), for the S&P 500 we use the Guggenheim S&P Equal Weight exchange traded fund (RSP) and for gold we will use StreetTRACKS Gold exchange-traded fund (GLD).

-The RSP seeks investment results that correspond to the performance of the S&P Equal Weight Index (S&P EWI).
+RSP seeks investment results that correspond to the performance of the S&P Equal Weight Index (S&P EWI).
 The S&P EWI utilizes quarterly rebalancing to maintain its equal-weight stance.
-We will hypothetically invest $100,000 in RSP at the beginning of the year and see what happens.
-For more information on RSP see http://www.rydexfunds.com/etfs/.
+RSP gets an initial investment of $100,000 and then we see what happens.
+For more information on RSP see http://guggenheiminvestments.com/products/etf/details?productid=92.

 GLD is sponsored by a unit of the World Gold Council and offers investors the ability to access the gold bullion market, with each share representing one-tenth of an ounce of gold.
-We will hypothetically invest $100,000 in this GLD ETF at the beginning of the year and see what happens.
+GLD gets an initial investment of $100,000 and then we see what happens.
 GLD does not pay dividends.
 For more information on GLD see http://www.statestreetspdrs.com/856/?c=856dm4&v=4.

-If you have a further interest in this project or in any of the information presented such a listing of the companies in the ECB and DOGS as well as access to the data or a more detailed analysis, please contact Eric Jamelske in Economics Department at the University of Wisconsin, Eau Claire at 715-836-3254, firstname.lastname@example.org or Liam Marlaire of the Leader-Telegram at 715-833-9215, email@example.com.
+If you have a further interest in this project or in any of the information presented such as a listing of the companies in the ECB and DOGS as well as access to the data or a more detailed analysis, please contact Eric Jamelske in Economics Department at the University of Wisconsin, Eau Claire at 715-836-3254, firstname.lastname@example.org or Liam Marlaire of the Leader-Telegram at 715-833-9215, email@example.com.